kjonina/AirBnB_Ireland/README.md

 Note to self: comment better.

 I should also learn to do a loop to go through each county and place into a province.

+During my hiatus, I had to analyse a dataset for a college module where I used Python and Pandas too.
+Due to the volume of graphs I created, I learned how to automatically save graphs so that when I make adjustments to the graph for a billionth time, I don't have to go through the process of updating the graph in the folder.
+I take that as a win!
+Now I use that tiny piece of code everywhere and it reduced my error with graphs.
+As long as I have the right name in this README.md, the updated graph will always be displayed!